kamilpalka/kamilpalka/README.md

 # Hi there 👋

-I'm Kamil and I like to work with code and learning new technologies.
+I'm Kamil and I like to work with code and learn new technologies.
 Programming is my passion and my favourite programming language is JavaScript/TypeScript.

 You can check my progress on this journey in my repositories